A Patient’s Guide to Shoulder Dislocations

 Some patients who have recurrent dislocations know how to pop the joint back in place without help.
 When performed by someone else, the procedure is done quickly in order to prevent further pain or soft tissue damage.
 Functional outcome is better if the dislocation is reduced early.

 Following closed reduction, X-rays are used to confirm correct placement of the humeral head in the glenoid cavity.
 After reduction, immobilization of the arm in a sling against the chest is usually recommended.
-Immobilization of the reduced shoulder is applied for several weeks up to a month.
-This approach will give the soft tissues a chance to heal.
-For older adults, passive exercises called Codman's or pendulum exercises may be prescribed to prevent stiffness.
-These are usually done once or twice a day with the sling removed.
+Immobilization will not change your risk of a redislocation, but it is very helpful for pain control.

 Recurrent dislocation is the most common complication after dislocation, especially in young people.
 Older adults are more likely to experience chronic pain and stiffness.
 When conservative care is unable to restore shoulder stability and normal function, then surgical intervention may be needed.